marcusvno/codefellows-ops-notes/401-ops/career-development/personal-pitch-v1.md

 My unique journey from graphic design to full-stack development, and now to cybersecurity, gives me a multifaceted perspective on digital projects.
 I’m not just looking to create visually appealing and functional web solutions; I’m equally committed to ensuring they are secure and resilient against threats.
 I am excited about the opportunity to bring this comprehensive blend of design, development, and security expertise to a team that values innovative and well-rounded approaches to technology.

 NOTES: Trim it.

+Hello, I’m Marcus Nogueira, and my professional journey has been driven by a passion for both design and technology.
+With a background in graphic design, I have a deep appreciation for the aesthetics and user experience aspects of digital products.
+This laid the groundwork for my most recent venture, where I embraced the technical side of the web through a full-stack development bootcamp.

+Completing that bootcamp was a transformative experience, significantly enhancing my technical skills and exposing me to the intricate workings of web applications.
+This newfound  skillset sparked an interest in cybersecurity, leading me to pursue a career in this field and I am currently completing specialized cybersecurity studies at Code Fellows.

+My unique journey from graphic design to full-stack development, and now to cybersecurity, gives me a multifaceted perspective on digital projects.
+I’m not just looking to create visually appealing and functional web solutions; I’m equally committed to ensuring they are secure and resilient against threats.
+I am excited about the opportunity to bring this comprehensive blend of design, development, and security expertise to a team that values innovative and well-rounded approaches to technology.